jlasti/secmon/README.md

 ### Install guide

-Prerequisite for installing SecMon is an updated machine with OS CentOS Stream 8 (other suitble Linux distributions are CentOS 7, Ubuntu 22.04), with Internet access and with the installed programs [Docker Engine](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/) v2.3.3.
-The functionality of the Docker Engine can be verified with the `sudo docker run hello-world` command.
-Docker Compose functionality can be specified with `sudo docker-compose --version'.
+Prerequisite for installing SecMon is OS CentOS7/CentOS Stream 8/Ubuntu 22.04 (tested Linux distribution) with Internet access and with the installed programs [Docker Engine](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/) v2.3.3.
+The functionality of the Docker Engine can be verified with the command `sudo docker run hello-world`.
+Docker Compose functionality can be verified with `sudo docker-compose --version'.
 If the commands do not run correctly, this problem must be resolved or the installation will not be successful.

 ```
 ##### System Update #####